-- “Improving Design and Performance of Group Lending: Suggestions from Burkina Faso” (with Barbara MkNelly of Freedom from Hunger“).
+- “Improving Design and Performance of Group Lending: Suggestions from Burkina Faso” (with Barbara MkNelly who at the time worked with Freedom from Hunger).
 This paper draws on case studies of three villages in Burkina Faso that has group-lending programs.
 The objective is to point out some strains and flaws in the very rapid expansion of credit programs in West Africa.
 Appeared in 2003 in World Development Vol. 30, No. 11, pp. 2017-32.

 - “Community based targeting for social safety nets” (with Jonathan Conning of Williams College).
 A survey of the literature on decentralizing welfare programs and devolving authority to communities.
 This paper has been printed as a World Bank Social Protection Unit discussion paper, and appeared in World Development 2002, Vol 30, No. 3, pp. 375-94.

 - “Social Norms and the Time Allocation of Women’s Labor in Burkina Faso” (co-authored with Bruce Wydick, USF) Uses data on time allocation to argue that social norms are more restrictive for Mossi women than for Bwa women in a village in Burkina.
 The general point is that social norms may be strong influences on economic activity.
 Review of Development Economics, v5, n 1, pp. 119-29, Feb.
 2001.
 Here is the appendix that goes with the final version.